• Skip to primary navigation

 4. Bake for about 20-25 minutes, just until they are set.

-5. Allow the mini gluten-free cheesecakes to cool slowly before removing them from the pan and storing them in the fridge.
+5. Allow the mini gluten-free cheesecakes to cool slowly before removing them from the pan and storing them in the refrigerator.

 Close up of a piece of gluten-free cheesecake being cut into with a fork.